phdesign/Backbone.Spark/README.md

 ==============

 Provides computed property support for [Backbone.js](http://backbonejs.org/).
 Rather than providing an attribute you can provide a spark function which returns a computed value, or sets a computed value.
+Computed values are cached for fast retrieval, caching can be disabled.
 The interface is based on [Ember's](http://emberjs.com/) computed properties, most of the implementation is based on [Backbone.Mutators](https://github.com/asciidisco/Backbone.Mutators).

 Installation